 First of all, open up the maple flavor beans and dump them into a large bowl.
 Next, open up the red kidney beans and rinse them with water.
 I use a mesh strainer to rinse these beans.

 Next, add the red kidney beans to the bowl with the maple beans.
-Add in mustard, brown sugar, maple syrup, brown sugar, BBQ sauce, and chopped onion.
+Finally, add mustard, brown sugar, maple syrup, brown sugar, BBQ sauce, and chopped onion.

 Stir well to combine all ingredients.